Jayce and the Wheeled Warriors: Mattel Wheeled Warriors toys

 Originally conceived as a line of toy vehicles with "stack & attack" as a selling point, the tagline was: "Monster Minds gone mad!
 Lightning League to the rescue!".

 The vehicles could be mixed and matched across most of the product line to allow children to create their own combinations.
 Accessory packs were released with extra wheels and weapons to allow for even more options.
 A mini comic was included with the toys, but no overarching story line was established beyond premise of the Monster Minds versus the Lightning League.
-Characters included with the toys where blank human drivers as pilots of the Lightning League vehicles and green brains for the Monster Minds.
+Characters included with the toys were blank human drivers as pilots of the Lightning League vehicles and green brains for the Monster Minds.

 Mattel ordered an animated series to promote the product, but development on this did not start until after the toys had already been produced and sales of the toys had been disappointing.
 When the animated series premiered, it had a vastly different story line and, aside from the vehicles and their names, nothing linked the toys to the animated series so the show did little to boost sales.

 Due to the success of the animated series, Mattel developed new drivers for a second series of vehicles that more resembled their animated counterparts, as well as new vehicles, but the toys never made it to the shelves.

 Home video releases

 In France, the entire series was released on two VHS box sets and later released as two DVD boxed sets by Manga Distribution.
 In 2014, the entire series was re-released as two DVD box sets by IDP Home Video.
 In America, several compilations were released on VHS in the 1980s by Magic Window, a sub-division of RCA-Columbia Pictures Home Video.

-On October 7, 2003, Sterling Entertainment released a single disc release on DVD in Region 1 entitled Escape from the Garden of Evil, which contains four episodes from the series.
+In October 2003, Sterling Entertainment released a single disc release on DVD in Region 1 entitled Escape from the Garden of Evil, which contains four episodes from the series.
 The DVD was re-issued by NCircle Entertainment in 2007.

 Shout!
-Factory acquired the rights to the series in 2007 and subsequently released Jayce and the Wheeled WarriorsVolume 1, a four-disc set containing the first 33 episodes of the series, on March 25, 2008.
+Factory acquired the rights to the series in 2007 and subsequently released Jayce and the Wheeled Warriors - Volume 1, a four-disc set containing the first 33 episodes of the series, on March 25, 2008.

 In 2011, Mill Creek Entertainment acquired the rights to the series.
-They subsequently released Jayce and the Wheeled WarriorsVolume 1, containing the first 32 episodes of the series, and a 10 episode "best of" collection on DVD in Region 1 on February 21, 2012.
+They subsequently released Jayce and the Wheeled Warriors - Volume 1, containing the first 32 episodes of the series, and a 10 episode "best of" collection on DVD in Region 1 on February 21, 2012 both include a bonus episode of C.O.P.S..
 Volume 2, featuring the final 33 episodes of the series, was released on February 19, 2013.
 Mill Creek later released Jayce and the Wheeled Warriors - The Complete Series on DVD in Region 1 in March 2018.